Manual of Business Procedures - Infrastructure Planning and Facilities, Section 260

 Planning, Design and Construction

-This department oversees the Campus Infrastructure Planning Work Group (CIPWG), a broadly-based committee that provides recommendations to the Executive Vice President for Administration, the Provost and Executive Vice President for Academic Affairs and the Vice President for Strategic Infrastructure Planning and Facilities regarding the compliance of campus-wide and project-specific planning and design efforts with the Campus Master Plan.
+This department oversees the Campus Infrastructure Planning Work Group (CIPWG), a broadly-based committee that provides recommendations to the Executive Vice President for Administration, the Provost and Executive Vice President for Academic Affairs and the Vice President for Strategic Infrastructure Planning and Facilities regarding the compliance of campus-wide and project-specific planning and design efforts with the Facilities and Land Use Plan.

 The department is also responsible for the following: